ldn-softdev/jtc/User Guide.md

 When the directive lexeme `<>k` is used w/o a value (like shown) then no saving in the namespaces occurs.

 ##### Fail-stop directive -f
-Say, we want to list a `mobile` phone for all entries in the address book, and for those records which do not have mobiles, list then entire phone record:
+Say, we want to list a first `mobile` phone from all entries in the address book, and for those records which do not have mobiles, list then entire phone record:
 ```
 bash $ <ab.json jtc -w'[0][:][phone]<>f[type]:<mobile>[-1]' -r